rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```

-The command to renew *certbot* can be found using one of the following methods:
+You can renew the *certbot* certificate in one of the following ways:

 - By listing the contents of `/etc/crontab/`
 - By listing the contents of `/etc/cron.*/*`
 - By running `systemctl list-timers`

-In this example, we are using the last option and we can see that *certbot* exists and that it was installed with the `snap` procedure:
+Using the `systemctl list-timers` method, you can see that *certbot* exists and its installation was with the `snap` procedure:

 ```bash
 sudo systemctl list-timers